 Guitar is just an instrument for a worship band, but it can make or break the atmosphere or the kind of mood the worship song is trying to create.
 Hence, I’ve carefully selected 10 guitars in the market I see fit to praise and worship.
 This article is a good start for you, especially if you’re aspiring to be a worship leader.

-The best guitar for worship reviewed
+The best guitars for worship service reviewed

 - Ash body with lacquer finish